-I am faculty in the History and Political Science Department at Normandale Community College.
+I am faculty in the Education, History, and Political Science department at Normandale Community College.
 You can read about my efforts to create digital history courses that embrace an anti-poverty andragogy here.

 I am also the former campus leader for our faculty development group, called the Center for Teaching and Learning (CTL).
 Normandale’s faculty development blog is here.

 Along with Celeste Tường Vy Sharpe, I lead the Fresh Water Stories project.